dhis2/training-docs/content/android/lg_analytics.md

 #### STOP - End Exercise 1

-## Exercise 2 - Configure a table to show the evolution of temperature values
+## Exercise 2 - Configure a table to show the evolution of weight values

 In this exercise you will create a custom TEI analytic table to show the evaluation of the particular data element.
 This exercise requires using the Android Settings Web App, please remember to take turns to modify it.